WIOT: WIOT

 In the late 1980s, Bob and Brian became the next morning team.
-They also too left for Milwaukee for work at WLZR A.K.A.
-"Lazer 103".
+They also too left for Milwaukee for work at WLZR.
 The next morning duo was The WIOT's Dawnbusters A.K.A.
 Jeffrey Lamb and Mark Benson.
 Jeff provided all of the voices and skits while Mark was the straight man.
-Other WIOT DJ's during this time in the '90's were Program Director Lyn Casey, Michael "Party!"
-Young, Don Davis, David "Dave" Duran, Rebecca "Becky" Shock, Dennis O'Brian, with Elizabeth "Beth" Daniels, and the one and only Will Worster.
+Other WIOT DJs during this time in the '90's were Program Director Lyn Casey, Michael "Party!"
+Young, Don Davis, Dave Duran, Rebecca "Becky" Shock, Dennis O'Brian, with Beth Daniels, and the one and only Will Worster.
 In 1994, The station introduces the second version of the WIOT Dawnbusters: Karlson and McKenzie.
 After about two years at WIOT, Karlson and McKenzie left for Boston at WZLX.
 With their departure, WIOT's new owner Enterprise Media rehired the first WIOT's Dawnbusters team, Jeff and Mark.

 Jacor ownership

 In 1998, the station was bought by Jacor Media.
 The new owners tweaked the format a bit, adding more hard rock.
 Management signed a deal with a syndicated morning show.
 "The Bob and Tom Show" from WFBQ Indianapolis began airing on WIOT and continues to this day.

 In the 1990s, the DJ staff included Susan Gates, Troy Michaels, and Grizzly Brown, while Darrin Arrens was the Program Director.
 Longtime WIOT DJ Don Davis left the station in 2001 and was replaced by Dave Rossi as PD from WAVF (Wave-FM) in Charleston, South Carolina.
 Rossi left in 2003 to head back to South Carolina, Troy Michaels took over the afternoon shift and Grizzly Brown moved up to the evening shift.